-> 23.11.
-We may apply certain Fees in cases of certain breaches the Agreement (please see the List of the Fees).
+23.11.
+We may apply certain Fees in cases of certain breaches the Agreement.
+For details please see the List of the Fees.

-> 24. APPLICABLE LAW AND RESOLUTION OF DISPUTES
+24. APPLICABLE LAW AND RESOLUTION OF DISPUTES

-> 24.1.
-The Agreement and all its parts will be governed by English law.
+24.1.
+The Agreement and all its parts is governed by English law.

-> 24.2.
+24.2.
 Any dispute between you and Payoma that is in any way related to the Agreement and any of its parts, unless resolved amicably, will be heard by a competent court of England and Wales.

 25.1.
 No person other than you or Payoma will have any rights under the Agreement.
 The provisions of Contracts (Rights of Third Parties) Act 1999 are expressly excluded.

 25.2.
 You may not assign any rights or duty under the Agreement to any Third Party.
 You may not assign or transfer your Payoma Account to a Third Party, pledge, securitize it or otherwise grant any third party a legal or equitable interest over it.

 25.3.
 Your or Payoma delay or failure to exercise any of its rights under this Agreement, irrespective of reasons for such delay or failure, will not constitute waiver of that right or identical or similar right by that party and will not prevent that party from exercising that right in the future.